KenKundert/networth/README.rst

     confused as more than one format.
 For example a format of 'MMMM YYYY' would be represented as 'MMMM_YYYY'.
 The formats allowed are those supported by Arrow.

-    May also be a list of strings, where each represents a valid date format.

     By default the following formats are accepted: 'MMMM YYYY', 'MMM YYYY', 'YYYY-M-D', and 'YYMMDD'.
 So the following dates would be accepted: 'January